joshnesbitt/joshnesbitt/src/content/thought/a-conference-is-a-physical-network-of-incredible-people.md

 A decent community is harder to come by these days, but certainly not impossible.

-There are [so](https://www.meetup.com/leeds-js/) [many](https://www.developersupnorth.co.uk/) [other](https://pixelpioneers.co/) [events](https://ffconf.org/) [and](https://greentechgathering.co.uk/) [organisers](https://webdevconf.com/) [showing](https://2026.stateofthebrowser.com/2027/) [up](https://beyondtellerrand.com/) daily with that consistency and they deserve the recognition.
+There are [so](https://www.meetup.com/leeds-js/) [many](https://www.developersupnorth.co.uk/) [other](https://pixelpioneers.co/) [events](https://ffconf.org/) [and](https://greentechgathering.co.uk/) [organisers](https://webdevconf.com/) [showing](https://2026.stateofthebrowser.com/2027/) [up](https://beyondtellerrand.com/) daily with consistency and they deserve the recognition.
 Those organisers have become good friends of mine.
 It can be a lonely old game when an event isn't performing as expected, and that support network is crucial.

 We've also seen a lot of new friends created over the years amongst attendees.
-Even a wedding and baby!
+Even a wedding and a baby!
 To me that's quite mind-blowing.

+![Cassie losing her mind at the size of her avatar on the 65ft cinema screen](/thoughts/a-conference-is-a-physical-network-of-incredible-people/3.jpg)

+![Cassie pointing out a detail of the live coded game on screen](/thoughts/a-conference-is-a-physical-network-of-incredible-people/4.jpg)

 In recent years the web has become more fragmented.
 An anti-pattern to what we were promised, 'this is for everyone', after all.
 Algorithmic feeds replacing shared timelines and open networks.
 AI is reshaping how people find each other and communicate authentically.
 I believe the people who come to conferences like ours are a physical network that can't be cloned in that way.

-![Cassie losing her mind at the size of her avatar on the 65ft cinema screen](/thoughts/a-conference-is-a-physical-network-of-incredible-people/3.jpg)

-![Cassie pointing out a detail of the live coded game on screen](/thoughts/a-conference-is-a-physical-network-of-incredible-people/4.jpg)

-And on the subject of the fragmentation of the web and a space to connect online: Remember: you have a voice, and no one should convince you otherwise.
+And on the subject of the fragmentation of the web and a space to connect online.
+Remember: you have a voice, and no one should convince you otherwise.
 It seemed very fitting to say that on local election day in the UK, as the polling stations opened for voters.

 We heard from Bramus at the start of the day about the importance of a blog both personally and professionally.
 I've seen a [number of great posts](https://localghost.dev/blog/you-should-go-to-conferences/) on the return of the personal website.
 A space you own where you can exercise that voice, using it to build things that give you joy.